cncf/velocity/README.md

 Apache Flink,issues,2566
 Apache (other),issues,52578
 ```
-This allows to update specific keys in specific projects with data taken from other source than GitHub.
+This allows updating specific keys in specific projects with data taken from sources other than GitHub.
-It is used now to update github data with issues statistics from jira (for apache projects).
+It is currently being used to update github data with issues statistics from jira (for apache projects).

 # Project ranks

-Tool to create per project ranks (for all project's numeric properties) `report_projects_ranks.rb` & `shells/report_cncf_project_ranks.sh`
+Tool to create ranks per project (for all project's numeric properties) `report_projects_ranks.rb` & `shells/report_cncf_project_ranks.sh`
-Shell script projects from `projects/unlimited_both.csv` and uses: `reports/cncf_projects_config.csv` file to get a list of projects that needs to be included in rank statistics.
+Shell script projects from `projects/unlimited_both.csv` and uses: `reports/cncf_projects_config.csv` file to get a list of projects that needs to be included in the rank statistics.
 File format is:
 ```
 project